All Episodes

 I'm not working the farm.

-I'm gonna be in a glassy-eyed evangelist.
+I'm going to be in a glassy-eyed evangelist.

-And I will break the record set at the dust bowl.
+And I will break the record.

 He has become America's number one ambassador of goodwill.

-Isn't it amazing that if you worship the culture, you'll be baffled to learn that what he's about to say is please welcome Stage Richard Nixon.
+Isn't it amazing that if you worship the culture, you'll be baffled to learn that what he's about to say is, please welcome stage Richard Nixon.

 Up until the modern era, he would have been the very epitome of a corrupt politician.

-I am not a crock.
+I am not a proc.

 Like he was like sort of seen as the president that it's okay to not like because of Watergate and stuff.